 The host can simply re-stock each month by easily ordering on our online store.
 They save the time to go shopping each time before guests check-in and they avoid ending up with mismatched amenities.

 Guests can take them home as a gift (the importance of guest experience in hospitality).
-Everything is travel-sized and designed for travel, so guests can even throw the kits into their carry on luggage before going through airports.
-As a side business, we make around $1,000-$2,000 per month on average.
-During the busy season, we make up to $1,000 a week.
+Everything is travel-sized and designed for travel, so guests can even put the kits in their carry on luggage before going through airports.

 What's your backstory and how did you come up with the idea?

 I took over Modern Innkeeper from the original owner.
 She created the first line of kits in 2015 after operating a small inn and vacation rental in Central California.
 She found that there was a lack of toiletries available to small property owners, especially vacation rental owners.
 She created the kits to fill that niche.
 She also ran a high-end food business with her husband.
-They did not have enough time for this business, so she put it up for sale in 2018.
+They did not have enough time for this business, so she put it up for sale.
 I took over in late 2018, but did not get to work on Modern Innkeeper until mid-2020.

-I am a hotel developer currently based in Los Angeles.
-I have been working in hotel real estate since 2009.
-I am involved in many areas of the hotel business – design, procurement, financial analysis, real estate, investment, and development.
-My work involves hotel renovations and new development projects.
+I am based in Los Angeles and I have been working in the hotel industry since 2009.
+I was involved in many areas of the hotel business – design, procurement, financial analysis, real estate, investment, and development.

 My academic background is in business, real estate, and law.
-I have an undergraduate degree in business, executive program certifications in hotel real estate, and a Master’s degree in business law from a Top-20 law school.
+I have an undergraduate degree in business, executive program certifications in hotel real estate and hospitality marketing, and a Master’s degree in business law.

-My purchase of Modern Innkeeper was the first exercise buying and selling companies after law school.
-It is the first of many to come.
-Given my background in the hotel industry, Modern Innkeeper was the perfect fit for me.
-It was my “aha” moment when I learned about it.
+The purchase of Modern Innkeeper was my first exercise in buying and selling companies after law school.
+Given my background in the hotel industry, Modern Innkeeper is a good fit for me.
 I understand the hotel business.
 I have many ideas I could apply to the vacation rental sector through Modern Innkeeper.